a4k-openproject/script.module.openscrapers/README.md

 # Adding Scrapers from other addons

-First copy the scraper folder from an addon like Overeasy for instance, rename it to something other than what's already in this folder, for instance, for eggscrapers call the folder: scrapertest-egg
+First copy the scraper folder, usually called something like "en", from an addon like EggScrapers for instance, rename it to something other than what's already `lib\openscrapers\sources_openscrapers`, for instance, for eggscrapers call the folder: scrapertest-egg

 Then you'll need to copy the init.py file from any other folder such as en and add it to this new one